f5devcentral/ai-stepbystep-lab/docs/class1/module1/lab1.rst

     manage this step if you build your own environment. \ Find the instructions from NVIDIA here: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html

-2. Go ahead and restart docker
+2. Go ahead and restart Docker

 .. code-block:: bash